holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(b)** define, amend, or remove the Circle’s Policies; and
 - **(c)** hold elections for the Circle’s Elected Roles.

-At any given time, the then-current results of a Circle’s Governance Process define its acting **_“Governance”_**.

-Only those outputs listed in this section are valid Governance for a Circle; no one may capture other outputs within the Circle’s Governance records.
+Only these outputs are valid Governance for a Circle; no one may capture other outputs within the Circle’s Governance records.

 ### 3.2 Changing Governance